ariga/atlas/doc/md/guides/mysql/generated-columns.md

 | 3    | 4    | 5                  |
 | 6    | 8    | 10                 |

-### Implementing Virtual Generated Columns Columns with Atlas
+### Implementing Virtual Generated Columns with Atlas

 The following example declares a virtual generated column in a TABLE that stores the first and last name of a person, and computes the full name of the person _(when people are selected)_.